Here’s How to Help a Puppy That Won’t Eat

-The first thing to do is to try to figure out why.
-Some reasons a puppy will not eat can be minor and others can be serious and even life-threatening.
+The first thing to do is to try to figure out why your puppy isn’t eating.
+Some reasons a puppy won’t eat may be minor, while others can be serious and even life-threatening.

-- Gastrointestinal parasites (worms) such as roundworms, hookworms, whipworms
+- Gastrointestinal parasites (worms), such as roundworms, hookworms, and whipworms

 - Bacterial infections